jsenv/importmap-node-module/README.md

 _importResolution.entryPoints_ is an array composed of string representing file relative urls.
 Each file is considered as an entry point using the import mappings.

-_entryPoints_ is optional.
+_importResolution.entryPoints_ is optional.

-It is recommended to use _entryPoints_ as it gives confidence in the generated importmap.
+It is recommended to use _importResolution.entryPoints_ as it gives confidence in the generated importmap.

 ##### importResolution.magicExtensions